alazaraklilu/Flixsync/README.md

 [![License](https://img.shields.io/badge/License-MIT-008CBA)](#)
 [![Contributions](https://img.shields.io/badge/Contributions-Welcome-FFD700)](#)

-Flixwe is a full-stack application designed to streamline the movie-going experience.
-By combining event scheduling, calendar integration, and seamless payment processing, Flixwe offers a one-stop platform for planning and enjoying movie nights with ease.
+Flixsync is a full-stack application designed to streamline the movie-going experience.
+By combining event scheduling, calendar integration, and seamless payment processing, Flixsync offers a one-stop platform for planning and enjoying movie nights with ease.

 ---